Koh Phi Phi’s Group of Islands

 BAMBOO ISLAND

-can be found not far from Mosquito Island, East of Phi Phi Don Island.
+Can be found not far from Mosquito Island, East of Phi Phi Don Island.
 It is best known for its beautiful, spacious beaches in the North and East.
 The area encompasses abundant coral growth, parallel to the beach in a North – South direction.
-Accessible only by boat, the dive site of Hin Klarng lies in the open sea between Bamboo Island and Phi Phi Don Island.
-With a wealth of diverse coral and absolutely teeming with reef fish in the 3 -5 metre depth range, it is considered by many to be Phi Phi’s number one snorkelling reef.
+Accessible only by boat, the dive site of Hin Klang lies in the open sea between Bamboo Island and Phi Phi Don Island.
+With a wealth of diverse coral and absolutely teeming with reef fish in the 3 -5 metres depth range, it is considered by many to be Phi Phi’s number one snorkeling reef.

 PHI PHI DON ISLAND